Pigs in culture: Places

 Many places are named for pigs.
 In England such placenames include Grizedale ("Pig valley", from Old Scandinavian griss, young pig, and dalr, valley), Swilland ("Pig land", from Old English swin and land), Swindon ("Pig hill"), and Swineford ("Pig ford").
 In Scandinavia there are names such as Svinbergen ("Pig hill"), Svindal ("Pig valley"), Svingrund ("Pig ground"), Svinhagen ("Pig hedge"), Svinkärr ("Pig marsh"), Svinvik ("Pig bay"), Svinholm ("Pig islet"), Svinskär ("Pig skerry"), Svintorget ("Pig market"), and Svinö ("Pig island").

 Idiom

-Several idioms related to pigs have entered the English language, often with negative connotations of dirt, greed, or the monopolisation of resources, as in "road hog" or "server hog".
+English language idioms related to pigs often have negative connotations of dirt, greed, or the monopolisation of resources, as in "road hog" or "server hog".
 As the scholar Richard Horwitz puts it, people all over the world have made pigs stand for "extremes of human joy or fear, celebration, ridicule, and repulsion".
-Pig names are used as epithets for negative human attributes, especially greed, gluttony, and uncleanliness, and these ascribed attributes have often led to critical comparisons between pigs and humans.
+Pig names are used as epithets for negative human attributes, especially greed, gluttony, and uncleanliness.
+These ascribed attributes often lead to critical comparisons between pigs and humans.

-"Pig" is used as a slang term for either a police officer or a male chauvinist, the latter term adopted originally by the women's liberation movement in the 1960s.
+"Pig" is a slang term for a police officer or a male chauvinist, the latter term adopted in the women's liberation movement in the 1960s.